 In the U.S. today, homeopathy is a popular alternative type of medicine.
 It is estimated that five million adults and more than one million children in the U.S. use this type of medicine every year.
 Most children who have used these remedies did so without working with a trained practitioner.
 Spending on homeopathic remedies totals nearly $3 billion per year.

 Others are more benign, but all remedies are made with extremely small amounts of the active ingredient.
 They are either made in pill or solution form, and in some cases the concentration of the active ingredient is so low as to be considered chemically insignificant.
 The remedies are usually available over the counter and are regulated by the U.S. Food and Drug Administration.

 Homeopathy for Cerebral Palsy

 There is no cure or curative treatment for cerebral palsy, but there is some evidence that alternative and complementary treatments can help bring relief from symptoms.
 One paper published in the journal The American Homeopath detailed treatment for children with cerebral palsy who suffered from seizures.
-The parents of these two children turned to homeopathy after conventional treatments and anticonvulsant medicines failed to help.
+The parents of the two children turned to homeopathy after conventional treatments and anticonvulsant medicines failed to help.

 Another case study describes a seven-year-old boy with cerebral palsy that left him mostly immobile, blind, and incontinent.
 The study reported that after two months of homeopathic treatment he had improvement in his bowel movements, with greater control, as well as relief of other minor symptoms such as hair loss.
 He also became more mobile with the use of homeopathy and physical therapy.

 Other studies have found more limited or no results from using homeopathy to treat children with cerebral palsy.
 It can be hard to study homeopathy because treatments are, by nature, highly individualized.
 Giving a large group of children the same remedies to treat the same symptoms is contrary to the philosophy of homeopathic medicine.